 Final Interview Date

-Director of Finance, MHCLG • Departmental Official
+Director, Land and Housing Delivery, MHCLG • Departmental Official

 Andrew Pattison Added 07/09/2018

 Director of Independent Review of Building Regulations and Fire Safety, MHCLG • Departmental Official

 Board Member, Ebbsfleet Development Corporation • Independent Member